AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/ingest-streaming-data.md

 1. Uncheck the **[!UICONTROL ID Sync Enabled]** box.
 This field enables syncing with third parties, which is useful for Audience Manager, Ad Cloud, Real-time Customer Data Platform, but is not needed in our Platform-only implementation
 1. Toggle on **[!UICONTROL Adobe Experience Platform]** which will expose additional fields
 1. For **[!UICONTROL Sandbox]**, select `Luma Tutorial`
-1. For Streaming Inlet, select `Luma Web Events Source`
+1. For **[!UICONTROL Streaming Inlet]**, select `Luma Web Events Source`
-1. For Event Dataset, select `Luma Web Events Dataset`
+1. For **[!UICONTROL Event Dataset]**, select `Luma Web Events Dataset`
 1. If you use other Adobe applications, feel free to explore the other sections to see which information is required in the Edge Configuration of these other solutions.
 Remember, Web SDK was developed not only to stream data into Experience Platform, but also to replace all previous JavaScript libraries used by other Adobe applications.
 The Edge Configuration is used to specify the account details of each application to which you want to send the data.
 1. Click the **[!UICONTROL Save]** button to save your configuration
     ![Name the Edge Configuration and save](assets/websdk-edgeConfig-addEnvironment.png)

 Once the Edge Configuration has saved, on the resulting screen you will notice that three environments have been created for Development, Staging, and Production and that additional Development environments can be added:
     ![Each Edge Configuration can have multiple environments](assets/websdk-edgeConfig-environments.png) If you open up any one of these environments you will see the Platform details you just entered.
 However, these details can be configured differently per environment.
-You can have Web SDK send data to different Edge Configuration environments, which will then in turn forward the data to specific application environments, if required as part of your code deployment process.
-In this tutorial, we will not do any additional customization to our Edge Configuration:
+You can have Web SDK send data to different Edge Configuration environments, which can then in turn forward the data to different application environments, if required as part of your code deployment process.
+In this tutorial, we will not do any additional customization to our Edge Configuration.

 ## Install the Web SDK Extension